-Nowadays, as flash becomes increasingly prevalent, adding one or two NVMe drives to a cluster seems a really good idea, especially, if you run some IOPS-hungry applications in it.
+Nowadays, as flash memory becomes increasingly prevalent, adding NVMe drives to a SAN seems a really good idea, especially, if you run some IOPS-hungry applications in it.
 Unfortunately, even with those drives on board, the resulting infrastructure performance will still fall short from satisfactory because PCIe SSDs cannot be presented efficiently over the network.
-Especially, smart hardware utilization is critical for SMB and ROBO that are often on snag budgets for IT projects (that’s why adding an NVMe drive to the cluster is often a big deal for them).
 Wondering why most environments just cannot access a good part of PCIe SSD performance over the network?
-The answer is quite straightforward: legacy protocols.
+The answer is quite straightforward: traditional protocols.

 Serial Attached SCSI (SAS) – Single short command queue is a performance bottleneck

 Are there any alternatives to iSCSI-derived protocols?
 Yes, there is one tailored to achieve the peak performance of your network fabric – StarWind NVMe-oF.
 It’s used for communication between the NVMe host computer and a block-level storage device.
 Unlike its closest analogs, such as FC and iSCSI, NVM-oF provides much less latency compared to several microseconds, making the difference between local and remote storage almost imperceptible.
-The single short command queue is replaced with 64 thousand command queues, 64 thousand commands each.
+The single short command queue typical for traditional protocols is replaced with 64 thousand command queues, 64 thousand commands each.
 You get a high level of parallelism in multicore processors when all I/O commands and further responses occur on the same processor core.
-Such design enables to reduce remarkably the latency while NVMe SSDs are presented over the network, allowing to get all the IOPS that they can provide.
+Such design enables to reduce latency remarkably while NVMe SSDs are presented over the network, allowing to get all the IOPS that they can provide.
 Flash I/O bottleneck is eliminated, while iSCSI reintroduces into the I/O path.

 NVMe-oF – Networking is not a performance bottleneck anymore

 When it comes to underlying storage performance, NVMe is the true king of the hill.
-However, it is still difficult to present PCIe SSDs over the network effectively since the traditional SCSI-based protocols do not work that good for flash drives.
+However, it is still difficult to present PCIe SSDs over the network effectively since the well-known SCSI-based protocols do not work that good for flash drives.
 StarWind’s implementation of NVMe-oF allows solving the issues of traditional protocol overlay, lack of parallelism support, and ineffective CPU usage.
 And the icing on the cake: a device can deliver up to 100% IOPS locally — get this number with StarWind NVMe-oF over the network.